 The first step you want to do, is to work out how often you want to meal plan, I call this the planning cycle.

 From my experience the best way to work this out is to line it up with your shopping routine.
-I plan our meals from Monday to Sunday and shop in the week.
+I plan our meals from Monday to Sunday as we shop on Sundays.
 When we shopped fortnightly, I planned fortnightly.

-The first thing I do is to check the family calendar, checking for what's on that week, evening activities and so on.
-I note which nights I can cook and which nights I will be really busy.
+The first thing I do is to check my planner, checking for what's on that week, evening activities and so on.
+I note which nights we can cook and which nights we will be really busy.
 Therefore planning out the best options for dinner to fit around our activities.

-Lets take this weeks meal planning.
-This week we have extra visitors at the end of the week and we also have dinner out to celebrate Pete's birthday.
-So for me this week, I know that for Friday night we will have more people to cook for and Saturday night we are out, so no dinner.
+Let's take this weeks meal planning.
+This week we have extra visitors at the end of the week and I am travelling in the early part of the week.
+So for us this week, I know that for Friday night we will have more people to cook for and Saturday night we are hosting our party, so we need a quick gab dinner.
 Sunday will be late so we will have to do something quick and easy.
-Also on shopping night (Wednesday) we have "self service" .
-That's when we each make our own meal, having older kids makes that easy.

 Now that you have sorted what the week looks like and which nights you need to plan the meals for then, it's just a matter of choosing the meals.

-My favourite cookbook for a long time was Jamie Olivers 15 min meals.
+My favourite cookbook when the kids where at home and we were pressed for time was Jamie Olivers 15 min meals.
 I would go through his book every week and pick out yummy meals.

-It does make it easier and quicker if you have a good stock of receipts or meal ideas that you can refer to when planning them out.
-A good tip is to have a recipe folder.
+It does make it easier and quicker if you have a good stock of recipes or meal ideas that you can refer to when planning them out.
+A good tip is to make up your own home recipe folder.

 Prepare your shopping list